ngaskill/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

 ## Defining Screenlet Attributes in Your App [](id=defining-screenlet-attributes-in-your-app)

 Before creating the Screenlet class, you should define its attributes.
-These are the `liferay` attributes the app developer can set when inserting the Screenlet's XML in an activity or fragment layout.
+These are the attributes the app developer can set when inserting the Screenlet's XML in an activity or fragment layout.
 For example, to use [Login Screenlet](/develop/reference/-/knowledge_base/7-0/loginscreenlet-for-android), the app developer could insert the following Login Screenlet XML in an activity or fragment layout: